Edit

 Arguments

-login_name Specifies the name of the SQL Server login that is being changed.
+Specifies the name of the SQL Server login that is being changed.
 Domain logins must be enclosed in brackets in the format [domain\user].

-ENABLE | DISABLE Enables or disables this login.
-Disabling a login does not affect the behavior of logins that are already connected.
-(Use the KILL statement to terminate an existing connections.)
+Enables or disables this login.
+Disabling a login doesn't affect the behavior of logins that are already connected.
+(Use the KILL statement to terminate an existing connection.)
 Disabled logins retain their permissions and can still be impersonated.

-PASSWORD ='password' Applies only to SQL Server logins.
+Applies only to SQL Server logins.
 Specifies the password for the login that is being changed.
 Passwords are case-sensitive.

 Continuously active connections to SQL Database require reauthorization (performed by the Database Engine) at least every 10 hours.
 The Database Engine attempts reauthorization using the originally submitted password and no user input is required.
-For performance reasons, when a password is reset in SQL Database, the connection will not be re-authenticated, even if the connection is reset due to connection pooling.
+For performance reasons, when a password is reset in SQL Database, the connection isn't reauthenticated, even if the connection is reset due to connection pooling.
 This is different from the behavior of on-premises SQL Server.
-If the password has been changed since the connection was initially authorized, the connection must be terminated and a new connection made using the new password.
+If the password has changed since the connection was initially authorized, the connection must be terminated and a new connection made using the new password.
 A user with the KILL DATABASE CONNECTION permission can explicitly terminate a connection to SQL Database by using the KILL command.
 For more information, see KILL.

 Important

 When a login (or a contained database user) connects and is authenticated, the connection caches identity information about the login.
 For a Windows Authentication login, this includes information about membership in Windows groups.
 The identity of the login remains authenticated as long as the connection is maintained.
-To force changes in the identity, such as a password reset or change in Windows group membership, the login must logoff from the authentication authority (Windows or SQL Server), and log in again.
+To force changes in the identity, such as a password reset or change in Windows group membership, the login must sign out from the authentication authority (Windows or SQL Server), and sign in again.
 A member of the sysadmin fixed server role or any login with the ALTER ANY CONNECTION permission can use the KILL command to end a connection and force a login to reconnect.
 SQL Server Management Studio can reuse connection information when opening multiple connections to Object Explorer and Query Editor windows.
 Close all connections to force reconnection.

-OLD_PASSWORD ='oldpassword' Applies only to SQL Server logins.
+Applies only to SQL Server logins.
 The current password of the login to which a new password will be assigned.
 Passwords are case-sensitive.

 Remarks